hyprsoftcorp/IoTCoreAppUpdates/README.md

 2. Upload the app update package (i.e. zip file) containing the updated application files (EXEs, DLLs, etc.) to your desired "host" (i.e  website or file sharing service).

 ### Sample Service Configuration
-The service configuration Json file resides on each device.  <b>Note: If the administrative website NuGet package is used then ClientId and ClientSecret are required; otherwise it depends on your source URIs in your manifest</b>.
+The service configuration Json file resides on each device.  <b>Note: If the administrative website NuGet package is used then ClientId, ClientSecret, and Scope are required.</b>.
 ```json
 {
   "ClientCredentials": {